BrkRaw/brkraw/docs/index.md

-# Preclinical MRI dataset toolkit
+# Preclinical MRI Dataset Toolkit

 BrkRaw is a toolkit for loading Bruker Paravision studies, inspecting metadata, mapping parameters with rules/specs, and exporting NIfTI with optional sidecar